-If your service is very visual, like an architect or a photographer, the website may require a gallery or a portfolio page.
+If your service is very visual, like an architect or a photographer, the website may be mainly a gallery or have a prominent portfolio page.

-Accommodation businesses or restaurant may have an online booking form and calender, so visitors can see their availability.
+Accommodation businesses or restaurants usually include an online booking form and calender, so visitors can see availability.

-It is recommended to include a contact page with an enquiry form and map.
+It is recommended to include a contact page with an enquiry form and, for local businesses, a map.

 Data collection forms, linked to a newsletter are a good idea, so that you can capture visitors.
 Try to offer something for free to encourage sign ups.